 • Freemasonry has its own Christless prayers and hymns.

 • Freemasonry has its own religious offices which are alien to the Christian Church and contrary to the teaching of Scripture.

 Most of Freemasonry’s most famous and able exponents throughout the years (modern and olden) make great emphasis upon the fact Masonry is a unique religion.
-Their private Lodge books to the devoted are unapologetic about this fact.
+The Lodge’s internal private books, that are written to the devoted, unapologetically confirm this.